-Medicaid edges out political agendas in New Mexico
+Medicaid edges out political agendas in NM

 SANTA FE — Rising health care costs linked to the expansion of Medicaid in New Mexico combined with faltering state revenues are crowding out initiatives sought by Gov. Susana Martinez.

 In January 2013, Martinez became only the second Republican governor to break ranks with GOP allies and expand Medicaid.
 Three years later — well into her second term — Medicaid looms over nearly every spending decision.

 “You have to slice the pie a little thinner for the rest of the priorities,” said Rep. Larry Larranaga, R-Albuquerque, chairman of the House Appropriations and Finance Committee.
 “Medicaid has become the big elephant in the room.”

 New Mexico’s budget crunch is linked to a downturn in energy markets.
 It highlights the effects of Medicaid expansion as states start having to pay a portion of the costs for the newly insured, starting with 5 percent next year and increasing to 10 percent by 2020.